Homelessness in the San Francisco Bay Area: Coerced Mental Health Treatment

 California Assembly Bill 2830 would have enabled cities and families to push people into court-ordered mental health treatment.
 A pivot away from the "housing first" strategy, critics have called the bill "misguided" and "immoral".
 A companion bill to SB 1338 would set up "CARE courts", aimed at expanding the bureaucracy of service provision to include judges and lawyers, and includes sanctions for cities that do not comply with the program.

-London Breed
+London Breed (2018-2025)

-Current Mayor London Breed, elected in 2018 and reelected in 2019, has expressed extremely progressive development plans for the unhoused community.
-Her policy has been centered on increasing available, affordable units and protecting existing policies.
-She has also worked on local policies to support safe drug use.
-This includes fentanyl testing, clean needles, and the expansion of the San Francisco Street Overdose Team to include a dedicated team to support and follow up with people after overdose incidents.
+Mayor London Breed, elected in 2018 and reelected in 2019, expressed progressive development plans for the unhoused community.
+Her policy was centered on increasing available, affordable units and protecting existing policies.
+She also worked on local policies to support safe drug use including fentanyl testing, clean needles, and the expansion of the San Francisco Street Overdose Team to include a dedicated team to support and follow up with people after overdose incidents.
 Her policies have also provided safe parking spaces for those residing in their vehicles.

+Researchers and policy experts point out that local homelessness policies have been impacted significantly by structural factors like expensive housing, lack of housing opportunities, and coordination difficulties on a regional level.
+According to the literature, although city-level policies, like the ones mayor London Breed looked at, can enhance access to services and encourage harm reduction, reducing the number of homeless people requires sufficient housing at the regional and statewide levels.